-As your looks start to fade, unnoticed and oblivious of it, you have become a somewhat tactless and boring know-all.
+As your looks start to fade unnoticed and oblivious, you have become a somewhat tactless and boring know-all.
 Popularity waning and no longer being the centre of attraction.
 Where have all your friends gone?

 Today you only have a few friends.

-Many of the ones you had have moved on and no longer interested.
-Sadly it could be you invited it on due to your self-centred behaviours.
+Many of the ones you had, have moved on, and no longer interested.
+Sadly you brought it all on yourself, due to your selfish behaviours.
 In contrast when at school you were a really since kind and considerate person.

 Moving on, you eventually married had children and now grandchildren.

-Now into your twilight years, you are beginning to rediscover humility and kindness.
+Now into your twilight years, you are beginning to discovering humility and kindness.
 Or maybe it was always there but hibernating.

 Welcome to Ageism!
 This time around you are on the receiving end of it.

-Being an elderly pensioner today very few people listen or are interested in your opinions.
+Being an elderly pensioner today, very few people listen or are interested in your opinions.
 They judge you not on your inner self but the eternal veneer.
-To them, you just “look past it,” as they might sniggeringly describe you.
-You can you believe it: washed up, and wrinkly.
+To them, you just “look past it,” washed up, and wrinkly.
 To learn more about us click here